kinanen/Solita-CityBikes/README.md

   - Setting all similar components in same way, for clearer code
   - Using Varibles file in react app rather than passing some props to several components
   - Refiguring Stations, Trips, and TripCounts API modules
-  -

  Left for next time:
   - Finishing Post and Put API's and data validator for the input form for both station and trip
   - E2E tests
   - Simpler and more reliable data read-in
   - revisiting sql table needs and application data usage
+  - Finalizing frontends design

  Things I am proud of:
   - Clear map view
   - Simple and well structured code in backend
-  - SQL database works as intended + usage of ef core, which was new for me
+  - SQL database works as intended + usage of ef core
   - Quick and reasonably easy process of moving app to run on Azure
   - Clear data views and selection of representable data

+## Instructions to run project on your local environment
 Clone the Repository: Begin by cloning the repository from GitHub, just as you would for any other repository.
 Use the git clone command followed by the repository URL to clone it to your local machine.

     git clone git@github.com:kinanen/Solita-CityBikes.git